Reinforcement Learning, Bit by Bit: Epistemic State

 With Gaussian noise, this update retains all relevant information, in the sense that $\Pr(\proxy \in \cdot | P_t) = \Pr(\proxy \in \cdot | H_t)$.
 This is not necessarily the case, though it may still hold in some approximate sense, with non-Gaussian noise.

 The epistemic state we have described entails maintaining $d^2$ parameters and incurring per-timestep computation scaling with $d^2$.
 When $d$ is very large, this becomes infeasible.
 One can instead consider alternative epistemic states and dynamics that approximate this process with $O(d)$ parameters.
-For example, incremental gain adaptation schemes studied in \cite{sutton1992gain} can serve this need.
-Such epistemic state dynamics decrease information retention and thus increase the information ratio relative to the Kalman filter.
+For example, incremental gain adaptation schemes by \citet{sutton1992gain} can serve this need.
+Such epistemic state dynamics decrease information retention relative to the Kalman filter.
 However, this reduction may be required due to computational considerations, and the information ratio may remain sufficiently small to yield a reasonably data-efficient agent.

-\subsection{Environment Proxies}
+\section{Environment Proxies}

 The choice of environment proxy can play a crucial role in guiding epistemic state dynamics to retain some and discard other information.
 We will discuss in this section several proxies that are commonly used in reinforcement learning, but before starting, to anchor our discussion of abstract concepts, let us revisit the role played by a proxy in the context of the DQN agent discussed in Section \ref{se:dqn}.